benjaminparry/benjaminparry.github.io/_posts/writing/2019-08-19-practical-tips-in-running-your-first-diary-study-pt-1.md

 With your study guide written and given the seal of approval by your new content buddy, it’s time to brief your participants.

-At this point we’re going to assume you’ve properly screened your participants.
+At this point I’m going to assume you’ve properly screened your participants.
 They are being incentivised for their time and are willing to take part in a follow-up interview.
 They’ve also received your study guide ahead of the study start date.

 Incentives will depend on the length of the study, the number, frequency and type of entries you require your participants to share.
 A quick way to validate your costs is to work out an hourly rate based on how long you expect your participants to be submitting entries for, over the course of the study.
 Ask yourself, “Would I go out of my way to contribute to the study for this amount?”
 If the answer is “no” it’s likely you’re participants will answer the same way.
 If you are using a recruitment agency they will be able to advise on incentive costs.

 The week before the study begins, it’s important to check-in with your participants to talk through the expectations of the research and answer their questions.
 Depending on your recruitment process this may be the first time you’ve been in direct contact with them, so think of this as the start of your rapport-building.
 A diary study often involves participants sharing personal aspects of their lives so showing you are trustworthy at this point will pay dividends during the study.
-With this in mind, we highly recommend doing this face-to-face if you can, or via a video call as an alternative.
+With this in mind, I highly recommend doing this face-to-face if you can, or via a video call as an alternative.

 Once the study has started, it’s easy to focus on participants that are less engaged, have technical problems or general questions.
 While it’s important to address participants in need, it's just as important to reassure participants who are completing entries without problems.
-We find it useful to write a couple of stock emails before the study begins, one to encourage less engaged participants, and another to reassure participants that are on track.
+I find it useful to write a couple of stock emails before the study begins, one to encourage less engaged participants, and another to reassure participants that are on track.
 Having these responses in reserve helps to free up time to do research instead of admin.

 It’s inevitable that a small number of your participants will completely disengage during the study, so it’s worth recruiting a few extra participants to ensure you meet your target number of interviews.
 An early conversation with your client or stakeholder about this helps to avoid misunderstandings about the quality of the participants and your recruitment efforts.